-Factor 4 (Excellent) 3 (Good) 2 (Satisfactory) l (Poor) 0 (no credit) Thoroughness questions in the Answers most of the questions in the Does not answer many of the Makes little or no reasonable effort to completely and/or not in the completely and/or not in the appropriate order. questions in the exercise but does make some reasonable effort to do so. answer the questions posed in the assignment.
-Demonstrates Understanding of the Assignment and has come to an appropriate conclusion demonstrates a thorough Response demonstrates an understanding of the exercise and comes to a conclusion. demonstrates some understanding of the exercise.
-The conclusion that the student comes to may not be appropriately justified by the rest of the essay. understanding of the exercise but shows a high level of confusion on the part of the student.
-The student's conclusion, if any, is not supported by the rest of the essay. presented by the assignment. those obtained through legal research; for exam essays, legal least two excellent sources and has applied them appropriately.
-Appropriate sources are documented and well cited and well- Student has cited one excellent source or two or more good sources but has missed at least one excellent source.
-Sources are integrated well in the assignment. appropriate sources but has missed the best available OR student has cited good sources but has done a poor job Student has cited poor or inappropriate authorities or has failed to establish the relevance of the sources that he or she has cited.
-Student has not cited any legal authorities or has cited authorities that are irrelevant.
-Organization very well; the reader can clearly understand where the essay is going at all points and a cohesive easy-to- Different level of organization but is difficult to follow.The essay is not as focused as it should be.
-Essay may go back and forth student did not appropriately Student's essay is in chaos.
+Factor 4 (Excellent) 3 (Good) 2 (Satisfactory) I (Poor) 0 (no credit) Thoroughness Answers all questions in the exercise Answers all questions in the Answers most of the guestions in the Does not answer many of the Makes little or no reasonable effort to completely and in the appropriate order. exercise but not completely and/or not in the questions in the exercise but does make some reasonable effort to do so. answer the questions posed in the assignment.
+Demonstrates Understanding of the Assignment and has come to an appropriate conclusion Response demonstrates a thorough understanding of the exercise and the student has justified and enunciated an appropriate conclusion.
+Response demonstrates an understanding of the exercise and comes to a conclusion. understanding of the exercise.
+The conclusion that the student comes to may not be appropriately justified by the rest of the essay. presented by the assignment.
+Documentation/ Legal research (note: For assignments, sources should be those obtained through legal research; for exam essays, legal principles learned in class or the courseware is sufficient.) sources and has applied them appropriately.
+Appropriate sources are documented and Student has cited one excellent source or two or more good sources but has missed at least one excellent source Sources are integrated well in the assignment. but has missed the best available OR student has cited good sources but has done a poor job Student has cited poor or inappropriate authorities or has failed to establish the relevance of the sources that he or she has cited.
+Student has not cited any legal authorities or has cited authorities that are irrelevant. very well; the reader can clearly understand where the essay is going at all points and a cohesive easy-to-follow argument is made in the essay.
+Separate paragraphs are used for separate ideas.
+Essay is well organized.
+The essay is coherent, though may not flow freely.
+Different components of the essay are broken up appropriately. but is difficult to follow.
+The essay is not as focused as it should be.
+Essay may difficult to follow.
+The student did not appropriately Student's essay is in chaos.
 There is no reasonable attempt to organize the essay coherently.
-Critical Thinking and Analysis critical thinking and analysis.The student is able to apply the thinking and analysis. critical thinking and analysis.The student's points are Shows minimal critical thinking and analysis.
+Critical Thinking and Analysis critical thinking and Shows good critical thinking and analysis.
+The student's points are well argued and well supported. student's points are Shows minimal critical thinking and analysis.
 The student's arguments are weak and unconvincing.
-Shows no effort at critical thinking or analysis.The student's points make no sense.
+Shows no effort at critical thinking or analysis.
+The student's points make no sense.